egeorgel/Fleur/README.md

 Feel free to add any new component to this project.

 ## Authors
-Edgar Georgel - Philppe Dupart - Arthur Busser - Valentin Mercier
+Edgar Georgel - Philppe Dupart - Arthur Busser - Anthony Da Mota - Valentin Mercier